MChatzakis/MChatzakis.github.io/_pages/declarative-recall.md

             Submitted, coming soon!
           </div>
           <div class="periodical">
-            Filtered vector search is extremely important for real-world applications, since it allows users to filter the search space based on certain attributes of the data.
+            <em>Filtered vector search is extremely important for real-world applications, since it allows users to filter the search space based on certain attributes of the data.
             However, hyperparameter tuning for filtered vector search is even more difficult than for unfiltered vector search, since the filtering can significantly change the search space.
             VADER fixes that!
-Stay tuned for more details.
+Stay tuned for more details.</em>
           </div>
         </div>
       </div>